toastdriven/alligator/docs/extending.rst

     class SkinnyTask(Task):
-        # We're both going to ignore some keys (async, options) we don't care
+        # We're both going to ignore some keys (is_async, options) we don't
-        # about, as well as compress/decompress the payload.
+        # care about, as well as compress/decompress the payload.
         def serialize(self):
             data = {
                 'task_id': self.task_id,